MdSamsuzzohaShayon/youthspike-event-management/README.md

  - color pallete gray-100, gray-900, yellow-500, green-600

 ### Running
+ - Login detail in sidebar with photo
+ - Slide rosters at the bottom properly (slide properly)
+ - Co-captain will have same previllages and access as captain
  - Move team - when moving team to another event current event should not have that team
  - Submit players of the net properly, use web socket - Start over after a captain rejoin  (If he leave and rejoin again)
  - Match need to organize in order - current, upcoming, and past